Kunal935/Auto_Job_Agent_Showcase/Readme.md

 It allows users to:

 - Parse resumes using AI
 - Fetch jobs from multiple sources
 - Match skills with job requirements
 - Generate AI-powered cover letters
 - Get intelligent job-fit insights

 This project demonstrates a complete **AI-driven job automation pipeline**.

 ---

+## Important Demo Note

+The backend is deployed on Render (free tier).

+- The first request may take 2–3 minutes to respond
+- This is because the backend server goes to sleep when inactive
+- Please wait and retry after a short time if the app does not respond initially

+---